Types of Programs

-Study abroad on a Field-Based Program offers you the opportunity to approach academic learning in a new way.
-These physical and social science programs take advantage of their locations in the field to engage students in experiential, interdisciplinary learning.
+Studying abroad on a Field-Based Program offers you the opportunity to approach academic learning in a new way.
+These programs take advantage of their locations in the field to engage students in experiential, interdisciplinary learning.
 Most programs have very specific themes such as ecology or social justice.
-These programs tend to be small, usually accommodating 25 or fewer students from the U.S. who take all of their courses together.
+These programs tend to be small, usually accommodating 25 or fewer students from U.S. institutions who take all of their courses together.
 Courses are taught by a combination of professors, local experts and working professionals.
 Most class time is spent out in the field, learning about the local culture and history, observing, collecting data and interacting directly with the subject matter you are studying.
-Courses tend to have regularly scheduled assignments and exams.
-Assessment is often based on the quality of observation and analysis demonstrated in your work.
-These programs tend to follow a U.S. academic calendar.
-Housing options vary depending on location.
-Many programs offer a homestays or rustic accommodations in field stations.

 Internships offer a unique way to immerse yourself in the local society and gain a deeper understanding of a particular field.
 Several programs around the world sponsor academic internships that allow students to gain real word experience with a private firm, an artistic association, a government body or a non-governmental organization (NGO).
 Please note that not all internships offered by programs on the approved list meet Brandeis' requirements for credit.
 Internships, independent study courses, and fieldwork experience must have approval from the Office of Study Abroad in order to be accepted for credit.
 More information on internships, field study projects and independent study projects can be found on the Obtaining Brandeis Credit page.